embeepea/permalink/README.md

   <img src="./sample-clicked.png?raw=true"/>
 </p>

-The intended use is stateful browser applications which can generate URLs to re-create the current state; the permalink widget provides a convenient way for the application to give the user access to the URL, without always displaying it somewhere on the page.
+The intended use is in stateful browser applications which can generate URLs to re-create the current state; the permalink widget provides a convenient way for the application to give the user access to the URL, without always displaying it somewhere on the page.